ortizvane09/Project3_Group8/Proposal_README.md

 We will do the following:
-- Access the U.S. Bureau of Economic Analysis to web scrape information about the per capita information for all the counties in Texas. https://apps.bea.gov/itable/?ReqID=99&step=1#eyJhcHBpZCI6OTksInN0ZXBzIjpbMSwyOSwyNSwyNiwyNyw0MF0sImRhdGEiOltbIlRhYmxlSWQiLCIyMCJdLFsiTWFqb3JBcmVhS2V5IiwiNCJdLFsiTGluZSIsIjMiXSxbIlN0YXRlIiwiNDgwMDAiXSxbIlVuaXRfb2ZfTWVhc3VyZSIsIkxldmVscyJdLFsiTWFwQ29sb3IiLCJCRUFTdGFuZGFyZCJdLFsiblJhbmdlIiwiNSJdLFsiWWVhciIsIjIwMjEiXSxbIlllYXJCZWdpbiIsIi0xIl0sWyJZZWFyRW5kIiwiLTEiXV19
+- Access the U.S. Bureau of Economic Analysis to web scrape information about the per capita income for all the counties in Texas. https://apps.bea.gov/itable/?ReqID=99&step=1#eyJhcHBpZCI6OTksInN0ZXBzIjpbMSwyOSwyNSwyNiwyNyw0MF0sImRhdGEiOltbIlRhYmxlSWQiLCIyMCJdLFsiTWFqb3JBcmVhS2V5IiwiNCJdLFsiTGluZSIsIjMiXSxbIlN0YXRlIiwiNDgwMDAiXSxbIlVuaXRfb2ZfTWVhc3VyZSIsIkxldmVscyJdLFsiTWFwQ29sb3IiLCJCRUFTdGFuZGFyZCJdLFsiblJhbmdlIiwiNSJdLFsiWWVhciIsIjIwMjEiXSxbIlllYXJCZWdpbiIsIi0xIl0sWyJZZWFyRW5kIiwiLTEiXV19